napari/napari/docs/explanations/rendering.md

 Napari is very extensible and customizable and users can create what amounts to custom applications built on top of napari.
-In those cases a blocked UI doesn't just hamper viewing images, it disables their entire application.
+In those cases a blocked UI doesn't just hamper viewing images, it can take down their entire application.
 For all of these reasons we never want napari's GUI thread to block.

 # Framerate